kkuba91/uModbus/README.md

 Tested in about 30% with Modbus Slave from: https://www.modbustools.com/ (tool and website content Copyright © 2020 Witte Software).

-Modbus TCP standard is easy, in some commisionings still in use by many measurement devices (but not only - control devices also!).
+Modbus TCP standard is easy, in some commisionings still in use by many measurement devices (but not only - control devices also).
-That is why it is good to know rules of this standard.
+That is why it is good to know rules.
+Dependent on application there are some related kinds of the standard: ModbusTCP, ModbusRTU, ModbusRTU over TCP, Modbus ASCII; This class was mainly related with the first one (most pompular use).

 ## Scope:
 Class object what could be parametrized as Slave or Master